by Ski Ingram

 Unit: N Company 75th Rangers, 173rd Airborne Brigade (separate)

 I had just been assigned to “N” Company, 75th Rangers, 173rd Airborne Brigade at Landing Zone (LZ) English, RVN.
 (Republic of Viet Nam).
 I had only been there a short time when it began to rain and rain hard.
 By late afternoon the rain turned into a raging typhoon, my first typhoon.
-I was assigned at bunk in November Hooch.
+I was assigned to the bunk in November Hooch.
 The first thing I saw as I walked in was a full-size California State Flag hanging on one wall.

 I started to unpack my gear and settle in when Doc Brent entered the hooch.
 He stumbled toward a bunk and collapsed in a drunken stupor.
 A few moments later Pat Beltz entered the hooch.
 He walked over to the bunk under the California flag and laid down.